Hippopotomonstrosesquippedaliophobia/CourseGo-Original/README.md

 This is the original java application.
 This was made when I first discovered Java for a class group project.

-*Below is some extract from the Systems Requirements Document which can provide insight into why the program was created and what job it must fulfil.*
+*Below is some extract from the Systems Requirements Document and System Design Specification Document which can provide insight into why the program was created and what job it must fulfil.*

 Systems Requirements Document
 ---------------------------